Staff

 General and Artistic Director

-Benichou received a Graduate Performance Diploma from the Peabody Institute and earned a Master's Degree from Northwestern University.
+Benichou received a Graduate Performance Diploma from The Peabody Institute and earned a Master’s Degree from Northwestern University.
 He also pursued graduate studies at Yale University.
-In masterclasses, he has worked with Leonard Slatkin, Yuri Temirkanov, Marin Alsop, Michael Tilson Thomas, and JoAnn Falletta.
-His primary teachers have been Victor Yampolsky, Gustav Meier, and Jorma Panula.
+In master classes he has worked with Leonard Slatkin, Yuri Temirkanov, Marin Alsop, Michael Tilson Thomas and JoAnn Falletta.
+His main teachers have been Victor Yampolsky, Gustav Meier and Jorma Panula.

-Before coming to the United States, he trained in France with Roland Hayrabedian and Pol Mule at the Marseille Conservatory and Jean-Sébastien Béreau at the Rueil-Malmaison Conservatory, as well as privately with Yves Cohen.
+Before coming to the United States, he trained in France, with Roland Hayrabedian and Pol Mule at the Marseille Conservatory and Jean Sébastien Bereau at the RueilMalmaison Conservatory, as well as privately with Yves Cohen.
 He also studied harmony and counterpoint with Pierre Doury at the Schola Cantorum in Paris.
-Benichou became a US Citizen in 2016.
-When not traveling between conducting engagements, he shares his time between his homes in Baltimore, MD and in the French region of Provence.

 EXecutive director